 Typically, this phrase is used by Louisiana locals to flirt with someone they find attractive.

-For example, a Louisiana local might say to someone they have their eye on, “you’re sure gator bait!”.
-In addition, it is often used as a term of endearment.
+For example, a Louisiana local might say to someone they have their eye on, “You’re sure gator bait!”.

 8. Poche:

-A Louisiana phrase used to refer to something as being small or insignificant.
 It is commonly used in Louisiana when talking about the size of an object or person.

-For example, if someone sees a particularly tiny dog, they might say, “that pup is sure poche!”.
+For example, if someone sees a particularly tiny dog, they might say, “That pup is sure poche!”.

 The term is derived from the Louisiana French word for a pocket.